codeonlyjs/website/content/guide/components.md

     {
         super();

-        // Make sure DOM is created before accessing it this.create();
+        this.create(); /* i: see tip below */

+        // `this.lightbox` will be set to the div element due
-        // `this.lightbox` set by the bind setting in the template externalLightBoxLibrary.init(this.lightbox);
+        // to the `bind: "lightbox"` directive in the template externalLightBoxLibrary.init(this.lightbox);
     }

     static template = [
         {
             type: "div",
-            bind: "lightbox",
-        }
+            bind: "lightbox", /* i: Causes this.lightbox above to be set */ }
     ]
 }